tabpole/get-storage/docs/getting_started/uninstall.md

 You can uninstall "Get Storage" package from your Flutter or Dart project by removing it from the pubspec.yaml file and then updating the project dependencies.
 Here's how:

 1. Open your project's `pubspec.yaml` file in an editor.
-2. Remove the following line from the dependencies section of your pubspec.yaml file:
+2. Remove the following line from the dependencies section of your pubspec.yaml

     ```dart
     get_storage: ^2.1.1